micrometer-metrics/micrometer/README.md

 ## Documentation

-The reference documentation is managed in [a separate GitHub repository](https://github.com/micrometer-metrics/micrometer-docs) and published to https://micrometer.io/.
+The reference documentation is managed in the [docs directory](/docs) and published to https://micrometer.io/.

 ## Contributing